bemiles/AY260_ETC/assignment1/README.md

+I wrote this code with python3 in mind.
+To test out these answers, you will need to go into the file etc.py to make changes. etc.py is where I do all my calculations for this homework.

 ## Assignment 1

 ### 1) For a 10-minute exposure, how many total photons are collected in the g-band from a G2V star of g-magnitude 12, 18 and 26?